I ran this one last year. Guess what? I'm runnin' it again.]

 As I got older, I began wanting more from the relationship I had with my Dad.
 I knew him my entire life as a Father, but never so much as just a Man.
 Unlocking that door was naturally part of figuring out my 20-something self as well.
 I didn't really understand his fears, what made him tick, what made him well... him.
 Since his job of rearing us was mostly complete, we began spending time together as just buddies.
-Watching sports.
+Watching ACC basketball.
+Showing him how to use Napster.
 Shooting the breeze about my impending marriage.
-Fishing.
+Fly fishing.
 It was never quite Theo and Cliff, but it was getting there.

-So when my Dad passed unexpectedly a few years ago, it was devastating.
+When my Dad passed unexpectedly a few years ago, it was devastating.
 There were so many conversations yet to be had.
 So many questions that would forever go unanswered.
-Grand kids who wouldn't have a Pa-Pa.
-But over time, my appreciation for what he and my Mom (who is still with us) did in staying married over 30 years and raising me and my brothers with purpose has grown exponentially.
-And with a son of my own, I see more and more of my Dad everyday.
-He's got the same-shaped head.
-He's opinionated.
-He's funny.
-He even looks like my Pops when he cries.
+Kids who wouldn't have a Grandaddy.
+But over time, my appreciation for what he and my Mom (who is thankfully still with us) did in staying married over 30 years and raising me and my brothers with purpose has grown exponentially.
+Now, with two growing boys of my own, I see more and more of my Dad everyday.
+They've got the same-shaped head.
+They're opinionated.
+They're funny.
+They even look like my Pops when they cry.
 It's a gift that keeps on giving.